Eva Dahlbeck was an actor and an author who became famous in part for her roles in Ingmar Bergman’s Sommarnattens leende and Kvinnors väntan.

 In various interviews Eva Dahlbeck has said that she put a lot of time into learning her parts.
 She would analyse them in detail in order to fully understand the roles.
 She believed that her realistic character portrayals eventually proved too draining for her and so she decided to give up acting.
 She also resigned from her post at the Dramaten students’ school where she had been teaching stage acting since 1957.
 She was already established as an author and writer for several newspapers.

-Eva Dahlbeck died in 2008 and lies at the Skogs cemetery in Stockholm.
+Eva Dahlbeck died in 2008 and lies at The Woodland Cemetery in Stockholm.